zionhigt/Sebastien_LARCHER-LAFFONT_P6_26012020/README.md

-To launch it properly:
+## To launch it properly:

+	__Frontend__
+		*Once upon a time.
+There was a litle [Angular project](https://github.com/OpenClassrooms-Student-Center/dwj-projet6.git) wich run anywhere !
+		Update has arrived.
+It lost his legs !*

+	__backend__
-	- Type "npm install" into backend directory
+		*- Type "npm install" into backend directory*
-	- Type "mkdir images" into backend directory
+		*- Type "mkdir images" into backend directory*
-	- Make based env/env template env.ENV files into env directory
+		*- Make based env/env template env.ENV files into env directory*

+## Introduce

-Hi!
-Here is my before last training projet.
+__Hi!
+Here is my before last training projet.__

-I have to learn and write API's features to be able to make the frontend part run as well !
+*I have to learn and write API's features to be able to make the frontend part run as well !
 This API will be safe with OWASP fundation security recomandations.
 It's going to respecting RGPD rules.
-And it has been built as a REST API. hihi
+And it has been built as a REST API.*